 Rob Enderle, principal analyst the Enderle Group, said content access -- specifically video content access -- has been a problem for Apple.
 If Microsoft acquired Netflix, it would give Redmond a significant advantage over Apple in that realm.

 "Other than picking up a cable firm, Netflix would probably be Microsoft's best bet.
-Cable firms come with a huge amount of infrastructure that Microsoft wouldn't want.
+Cable firms come with a huge amount of that Microsoft wouldn't want.
 So if you are going after video content, Netflix would be the first on your list.
 Maybe Hulu is a distant second," Enderle told us.

 "In terms of streaming content, even though Netflix has had some issues with regard to licensing lately they are still No. 1.
 And Microsoft has better connections with a number of the companies that Netflix has struggled with, so they might actually be able to fix some of the issues Netflix has had."

 Netflix released its third-quarter results last week.
 The company added 2 million subscribers in the quarter and members streamed more than 3 billion hours of TV shows and movies from the site.
 Netflix reports increased per-member viewing by more than 30 percent year-over-year.

 "While we are not growing membership as fast as in 2010, we think that over time nearly all U.S. households will be broadband households, nearly all video will be Internet video, and that as our content and member experience continue to improve faster than competitors, our long-term domestic market opportunity remains 2-3x that of linear HBO," Hastings said in a letter to shareholders.